RealCause: Realistic Causal Inference Benchmarking: Methods for Evaluating Causal Estimators

 \subsection{Simulated Semi-Synthetic Data with Real Covariates}

 One natural improvement on the completely synthetic data described in \cref{sec:completely-synthetic} is to make it more realistic by taking the covariates $W$ from real data.
 This means that $\p(W)$ is realistic.
 Then, one can proceed with generating samples through \autoref{eq:ancestral-sampling} by simulating $\p(T \mid W)$ and $\p(Y \mid T, W)$ as arbitrary stochastic functions.
-One of the main advantages of this is that these stochastic functions can be made to have any properties that its designers choose such as degree of nonlinearity, degree of positivity violation, degree of treatment effect heterogenity, etc. \citep{dorie2019}.
+One of the main advantages of this is that these stochastic functions can be made to have any properties that its designers choose, such as degree of nonlinearity, positivity violation, treatment effect heterogeneity, etc. \citep{dorie2019}.

 This is what many current benchmarks do \citep{dorie2019,shimoni2018,hahn2019acic2017}.
 The main problem is that the selection mechanism $\p(T \mid W)$ and outcome mechanism $\p(Y \mid T, W)$ are unrealistic.